Skip to main content

 OpenCode Plugin Ecosystem

 OpenCode achieves powerful extensibility through its plugin system.
-This guide covers three core plugins that solve multi-model orchestration, context management, web search, and code editing efficiency challenges.
+This guide covers six core plugins that solve multi-model orchestration, context management, web search, code editing, knowledge learning, and authentication challenges.

 Core Plugins Overview